List of captive orcas: Orky II

-Orky II was captured in April 1968 off of Pender Harbor, is well remembered as the father of Orkid and Kayla.
+Orky II was captured in April 1968 off of Pender Harbor, and is well remembered as the father of Orkid and Kayla.
 He spent many of his years in captivity at Marineland of the Pacific.
 Corky II accompanied him, and the two were thought to be cousins, as they were both from the same pod.
 He fathered all seven of Corky II's unsuccessful calves.
 Orky II was transferred to SeaWorld San Diego California along with Corky II in the year 1986.
 There, he was soon put to the bottom of the dominancy ladder.
 Orky II was involved in one trainer incident in 1987, where he accidentally breached on a miscue and landed on a trainer (John Sillick) while the trainer was riding Corky II as a stunt.

 While in service to Sea World, Orky II mated with two of their females, Kandu V and Kenau.
 Kandu V bore her first successful calf, Orkid, three days before he died on 26 September 1988.
 She was named in his memory: Orky's Kid.
 About two months later, Kenau also gave birth to her calf, another female who was later named Kayla.
 Orky II's death was brought on by acute pneumonia and chronic wasting, which meant he lost a lot of weight before he died.
 His dorsal fin flopped completely over to his right rather than the left.
 His pectorals were huge and his flukes were curled completely.
 His enormous size can be seen in his daughter, Orkid, who grew up to be quite a large female.
 She is Orky II's only living (captive) relative.
 At one time Orky II was actually called "Snorky".
 At almost 22 feet long and 11,000 pounds, he was one of the largest whales ever held in any aquarium.